LizAtkins/liz-portfolio-2025/README.md

 # Liz Atkins Portfolio 2025

-A modern, narrative-driven portfolio website that tells a story through carefully crafted chapters.
+A modern, narrative-driven portfolio website that tells a story through chapters.
 Each chapter represents a different aspect of my work, from web development to visual design, creating an engaging journey through my professional experience.

 ## 🌟 Features

 - 📖 Story-driven navigation with chapters
-- 🎯 Interactive introduction section
 - 📚 Chapter-based content organization
 - 🎨 Smooth animations and transitions
 - 📱 Fully responsive design